stuart-moffatt/higher-ed-covid-19/README.md

-# Coronavirus (Covid-19) Data in the United States related to Colleges and Universities
+# List of Colleges’ Plans for Reopening in the Fall

 ## Data